xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 {% include qanda
     question='Is there anything here that looks like a _mesh_?' answer='
-In the process of discretizing the PDE, we have defined a fixed spacing in x and a fixed spacing in t as shown in the figure here
+In the process of discretizing the [PDE][PDE], we have defined a fixed spacing in x and a fixed spacing in t as shown in the figure here

 ![](heat_mesh.png){:height="320px" align="center" width="320px"}